 Let’s get real here, exercise isn’t the most glamorous activity.
 You might sweat, your face might get red and there definitely isn’t an Instagram filter involved!

 The most important thing to remember is, you’re exercising for you.
 The more you exercise, the more you enjoy the way you look – because you know that sweat and a red face mean you’ve been working really hard…

 …which means you’re going to feel great – inside and out.

 For more inspiration, visit the This Girl Can website which is a celebration of active girls and women all over the country.
 Discover new activities and read real-life stories from girls and women just like you.

 Don’t be embarrassed.
 Don’t ‘forget your gym kit’ or feel ashamed about how you look.
 Feel proud of your body and embrace what it can do.
 Get started today!

 Still unsure or have a question?
-Try speaking to your sports teacher at school or download this factsheet from the NHS website for more information.
+Try speaking to your sports teacher at school or get more information from the NHS’ useful factsheet.